bcgov/aries-vcr/client/README.md

 ### Ng Serve

 It is possible (but not recommended) to run the Web UI only in the development mode.
-To do this run the following command in the *tob-web* directory.
+To do this run the following command in the *vcr-web* directory.

 When running for the first time, install the required node.js packages: